Risk Factors for Suicide in Children, Signs and How to Seek Help

 If You’re a Young Person

-If you’re a young person and are reading this and feel like you cannot reach out to a parent or an adult and want to, yourself, make that call, please call the National Suicide Prevention Lifeline at 1-800-273-8255.
+If you’re a young person and are reading this and feel like you cannot reach out to a parent or an adult and want to, yourself, make that call, please call or text 988 to reach the 988 Suicide & Crisis Lifeline (formerly known as the National Suicide Prevention Lifeline).

 Visit chihealth.com/behavioral to connect with a CHI Health mental health provider.
 We offer in-person and virtual therapy sessions with our team of licensed mental health therapists.